10 Best Prediction Market Apps: How to Legally Trade on Sports & Culture

 The dual-currency nature of Novig lets users play with either Novig Coins for fun or Novig Cash for a chance to win real-money prizes.

-Novig focuses exclusively on sports predictions, but it may expand in to offer more markets like the social exchange Verse Picks.
+Novig focuses exclusively on sports predictions, but it may expand in to offer more markets in the future.

 Prediction Market Apps Signup Process

-2. Verify eligibility: Confirm you meet the age requirement in your state (usually 18 or 21) and pass a quick location check so the platform knows prediction markets operate legally where you are.
+- Verify eligibility: Confirm you meet the age requirement in your state (usually 18, 19 or 21 depending on state restrictions) and pass a quick location check so the platform knows prediction markets operate legally where you are.

 How Prediction Markets Work and How They’re Regulated in the U.S.